Toggle mobile menu visibility

 NCC Education toolkit

-Norfolk County Council have developed a toolkit for schools and settings focused on young carers.
+Norfolk County Council has developed a toolkit for schools and settings focused on young carers.
 The aim of the toolkit is to provide guidance around a whole school or setting approach to reduce stigma around young carers, increase identification / self-identification and address young carers' needs in a holistic way as well as providing step by step guidance on how to support children or young people who have been identified as a young carer.

 Carers Matter Norfolk Professionals toolkit